Freedom Convoy: Police move in as public turns on truckers blocking highway to US

 “Please understand that we have tried to take a minimal approach to restrictions, but a necessary one to avoid even more damaging cancellations to surgeries.”

-While the blockade appeared to be smaller on Tuesday, Canadian Press reported that vehicles could be seen at the border as far as the eye could see.
+While the blockade appeared to be smaller on Tuesday, the Canadian Press agency reported that vehicles could be seen at the border as far as the eye could see.

 Authorities said that more trucks had arrived as they tried to move the protesters.